dankelley/dek_blog/_posts/2020-01-01-adding-blog-entries.md

+---
+title: How to add content to this blog
+author: Dan Kelley
+date: 2020-01-01
+---

 How to add new content.

-1. Write a `.md` file, with name `YYYY-MM-DD-topic.md`, where YYYY is the year, etc.
+1. Write a `.md` file in the `_posts` directory, with name `YYYY-MM-DD-topic.md`, where YYYY is the year, etc. Separate words in the topic part using hyphens.
+Use <pre>```R</pre> triple-backtic-R notation for R code, and similar for other languages.
 2. If this `.md` file contains code that is to produce results that will go in the blog, isolate this code and run it.
 If the output is textual, include it in the `.md` file.
 If it is a figure, put it in `../docs/assets/images`